Affective computing: Facial affect detection

-The detection and processing of facial expression are achieved through various methods such as optical flow, hidden Markov models, neural network processing or active appearance models.
+The detection and processing of facial expression is achieved through various methods such as optical flow, hidden Markov models, neural network processing, or active appearance models.
 More than one modality can be combined or fused (multimodal recognition, e.g. facial expressions and speech prosody, facial expressions and hand gestures, or facial expressions with speech and text for multimodal data and metadata analysis) to provide a more robust estimation of the subject's emotional state.

 Facial expression databases

 Creation of an emotion database is a difficult and time-consuming task.
-However, database creation is an essential step in the creation of a system that will recognize human emotions.
-Most of the publicly available emotion databases include posed facial expressions only.
-In posed expression databases, the participants are asked to display different basic emotional expressions, while in spontaneous expression database, the expressions are natural.
+However, database creation is an essential step in the formation of a system that will recognize human emotions.
+Most publicly available emotion databases include posed facial expressions only.
+In posed expression databases, the participants are asked to display different basic emotional expressions.
+In the alternative spontaneous expression databases, the expressions are natural.
 Spontaneous emotion elicitation requires significant effort in the selection of proper stimuli which can lead to a rich display of intended emotions.
-Secondly, the process involves tagging of emotions by trained individuals manually which makes the databases highly reliable.
+Secondly, the process requires emotions to be tagged by trained individuals manually, which makes the databases highly reliable.
 Since perception of expressions and their intensity is subjective in nature, the annotation by experts is essential for the purpose of validation.

-Researchers work with three types of databases, such as a database of peak expression images only, a database of image sequences portraying an emotion from neutral to its peak, and video clips with emotional annotations.
-Many facial expression databases have been created and made public for expression recognition purpose.
-Two of the widely used databases are CK+ and JAFFE.
+Researchers work with three types of databases: a database of peak expression images only, a database of image sequences portraying an emotion from neutral to its peak, and video clips with emotional annotations.
+Many facial expression databases have been created and made public for expression recognition purposes.
+Two widely used databases are CK+ and JAFFE.

 Emotion classification

-By doing cross-cultural research in Papua, New Guinea, on the Fore Tribesmen, at the end of the 1960s, Paul Ekman proposed the idea that facial expressions of emotion are not culturally determined, but universal.
+During the late 1960's, Paul Ekman proposed the idea that facial expressions of emotion are not culturally determined, but universal.
+He discovered this by doing cross-cultural research in Papua, New Guinea on the Fore Tribesmen.
 Thus, he suggested that they are biological in origin and can, therefore, be safely and correctly categorized.

 He therefore officially put forth six basic emotions, in 1972: